By the CALS Debt Team There are lots of myths when it comes to the subject of owing money or being behind with your bills. Friends or family may be

 We are obliged to keep your personal data and a record of the work we have undertaken for you for six (6) years in order to meet our insurance obligations, since people who have received legal advice from us have 6 years from the date of the closure of their case to make a complaint about the service or to issue a claim.

-If your data has been shared with us by a partner organisation in the EMMA project, we will delete the data we hold about you after one (1) year.
+If your data has been shared with us by a partner organisation in the EMMA project, we will delete the data we hold about you on an annual basis after we have held it for one (1) year.
 This is to meet the requirements of our funder.
 The advice agency who saw you will probably keep your data for longer, and they should be able to tell you how long they will hold this for.

 If you want to talk to someone about what data we hold about you, or if you want us to stop contacting you, please contact us by: